April 2024 FERS Updates

 One of the key updates coming in April 2024 is the adjustment to the FERS Basic Benefit formula.
 The Office of Personnel Management (OPM) has announced that they will be changing the formula to better reflect the cost of living adjustments and changes in the economy.
 This adjustment is aimed at ensuring that FERS participants receive a fair and accurate calculation of their basic retirement benefit.

-See also Understanding the Federal Thrift Savings Plan
+See also Investment Strategies for Nurses in the Thrift Savings Plan (TSP)

 Additionally, FERS participants can expect improvements to the online tools and resources available to them.
 The OPM is updating their website to provide easier access to retirement planning information, calculators, and other resources that can help federal employees make informed decisions about their retirement options.
 These updates are meant to make it simpler for participants to understand their benefits and plan for their future.